Iran's secretive top leader vows to keep up attacks in his first statement since being appointed

 Israeli Defense Minister Israel Katz warned Lebanon that if its government does not prevent Hezbollah from attacking, Israel “will take the territory and do it ourselves.”

-Lebanon's government has ramped up calls for Hezbollah to disarm since the group's last war with Israel was halted by a 2024 ceasefire, but it has been reluctant to confront the militants directly.
+Lebanon’s government has ramped up calls for Hezbollah to disarm since the group’s last war with Israel was halted by a 2024 ceasefire, and earlier this month declared Hezbollah’s military activities illegal.
+But it has been reluctant to confront the militants directly.

-Israel hit a car in a seaside area of Lebanon's capital, killing eight and wounding 31, the Lebanese Health Ministry said.
-The Israeli military said it was “not aware” of a strike at that location.
+Israeli military spokesperson Avichay Adraee said they were targeting a “facility affiliated with Hezbollah.”

+Israel’s military on Thursday warned residents of an even larger area of southern Lebanon to leave their homes.
+It said they should move north of the Zahrani River, which at its midpoint is about 35 miles (56 kilometers) away from the border with Israel.
+The Israeli military said Thursday night it had begun another wave of strikes on Beirut targeting Hezbollah.

-The Israeli military, however, said it struck a nuclear facility in Iran in recent days that it destroyed in an airstrike in October 2024.
-Earlier this year satellite photos raised concerns that Iran was working to restore the facility.
+Separately, Israel said it struck a nuclear facility in Iran in recent days that it had destroyed with an airstrike in October 2024.
+Earlier this year, satellite photos raised concerns that Iran was working to restore the facility.

 The U.S. and Israel say that destroying whatever remains of Iran's nuclear program is one of the central aims of the war.
 They have long suspected Iran seeks nuclear weapons, while the Islamic Republic says its nuclear program is peaceful.